thecode-chic/Lynda-Single-Page-portfolio-website/README.md

 1. Clone or Download this template.
 2. In your local machine, you can rename the folder.
 3. Customise the *index.html* file to suit your needs.
+4. All *images* can be included in the *image folder* and all *styles* can be added in the *css folder*.
-4. This is totally free of charge to use in any od your projects
+5. This is totally free of charge to use in any of your portfolio projects

 # View Demo
  https://thecode-chic.github.io/Lynda-Single-Page-portfolio-website/